 The Chechnya Wars were a series of conflicts between the Russian Federation and the rebellious province of Chechnya styled as the Chechen Republic of Ichkeria from 1994 to 2009.
 They are split into two parts - the first war raging from 1994 to 1996 and the second one from 2000 to 2009.
-Though these wars were mostly fought on regional scale, their origins traced from far longer way back to the 18th Century and had far reaching consequences beyond just being nationalistic and sectarian in nature, as they served as a prelude to The War on Terror due to second war dealing with Islamic terrorists before 9/11 and it also helped shape Russia as we know today with Vladimir Putin's rise.
+Though these wars were mostly fought on regional scale, their origins traced from far longer way back to the 18th century and had far reaching consequences beyond just being nationalistic and sectarian in nature, as they served as a prelude to The War on Terror due to second war dealing with Islamic terrorists before 9/11 and it also helped shape Russia as we know today with Vladimir Putin's rise.

 BackgroundChechnya is located into the Northern Caucasus, a mountainous region bordered between Europe and Asia whose peoples are predominantly Muslim, having adopted Islam as their religion in contrast to their Orthodox Christian neighbors in Georgia, Armenia and more importantly, the Tsardom of Russia.
-In the late 18th Century, the Russians would begin an expansion into the region under Catherine the Great, though the campaign would be very long going through three Tsars and facing several enemies like the Circassians and the Caucasian Imamate governed by Imam Shamil before the Caucasus fell into their control in 1864.
-By the early 20th Century as the Russian Revolution was underway, the Chechens found an opportunity to break away with a good portion of other Caucasian nations like Dagestan and Ingushetia to form their independent republics.
+In the late 18th century, the Russians would begin an expansion into the region under Catherine the Great, though the campaign would be very long going through three Tsars before being concluded in 1864 when they defeated the Caucasian Imamate governed by Imam Shamil.
+By the early 20th Century as the Russian Revolution was underway, the Chechens found an opportunity to break away with a good portion of other Caucasian nations like Dagestan and Ingushetia to form their independent states.

-When the USSR emerged as the victors with Josef Stalin in charge, they were brought into heel as satellite Communist republics.
+When the USSR emerged as the victors with Josef Stalin in charge, they were brought to heel as satellite Communist republics.
 The Chechens would prove their stubbornness is not easily curbed and when the Nazis invaded the Soviet Union during World War II, they threw their lot with them against the "Red Imperialists", seeing the Nazis as their "liberators".
 Unfortunately for them, the Nazis were routed and when the Russians regained control of the Northern Caucasus region, Stalin ordered the entire Chechen and Ingusheti populations to be displaced by the NKVD on grounds of being collaborators to the Nazis.
 This was known as Operation Lentil, which saw hundreds of thousands being relocated to Kazakhstan with up to a third of their population dying off in death marches due to exposure to the inhospitable Kazakh areas, and in return Russians would resettle the abandoned region as per Soviet policy.

 The First Chechen War (1994-1996)Russia's plan was very simple: they would invade Chechnya from all three sides using tanks and infantry after their air forces had softened the region.
-What the federal forces did not expect is that the separatists were armed with heavy artillery and managed to bring down their fighters, and everytime the Russians tried to enter the city using armor, their vehicles would be blown up.
+What the federal forces did not expect is that the separatists were armed with heavy artillery note and managed to bring down their fighters, and everytime the Russians tried to enter the city using armor, their vehicles would be blown up.